A new anisotropic bending model for nonlinear shells: Comparison with existing models and isogeometric finite element implementation: Elementary bending test cases

-The resulting stress and moment components for test case~2(b) are listed in Tab.~\ref{tab:4}.
-The components of Cauchy stress $ N^{\alpha}_{\beta} $ should be zero, and only our new bending model accurately captures this.
+and The resulting membrane and bending stress components for test case~2(b) are listed in Tab.~\ref{tab:4}.
+The Cauchy stress components $ N^{\alpha}_{\beta} $ should be zero, and only our new bending model accurately captures this.